Wimmera River in Flood - 16 Jan 2011 (C) Iain Sedgman 2014

 Starting near Ararat the Wimmera is the major river in the district flowing eventually north-westward to Lake Hindmarsh.
-Popular for fishing, water-skiing at Dimboola and Warracknabeal and it has many lovely red gums along its banks.
+Popular for fishing, water-skiing at Dimboola, Jeparit and Warracknabeal and it has many lovely red gums along its banks.
 Dimboola has a nice vantage point that is popular, called Horseshoe Bend.
-Kayaking around the river near Horsham is also very pleasant.
-Walking or cycling along the river banks are both very popular.
-If you start out from the Helipad in Baillie Street and cycle upstream along the river, this also is very pleasant.
+Kayaking around the river near Horsham is also very pleasant though at Jeparit is even more interesting.
+Walking, cycling and running along the river banks at Horsham are both very popular.
+If you start out from the helipad in Baillie Street and cycle upstream along the river, this also is very pleasant.

 The last big town before the border with South Australia.
 Edenhope has a strong community spirit and a lovely Lake Wallace that when the Wimmera is not in drought is attractive and pleasant for a lunchtime stop.
 Can be a stop off point for heading down to visit Harrow, which has a very classy Lights show put on by the townsfolk.
 Other towns further south from here include Coleraine, which has a lovely chocolate factory! and Casterton if desired.

 This old town has an interesting pub, a wonderful Sound & Light Show that is widely supported by the town's folk.The town is also famous for early indigenous cricket.